CONSTITUTION & BY-LAWS

 - Only active members of the ” GAAS” shall be allowed to vote at elections.

-- Elections of Officers and Board Members at Large will be held on the first regular general membership meeting in January of each year.
+- Elections of Officers and Board Members at Large will be held at the first regular general membership meeting in January of each year.

 - All offices are to be for a period of one year.